roman-milk/roman-milk.github.io/cvsn.md

  She had on nearly see-through black panties and bra.
 Intricate designs covered the bra, with a lacy scalloped top, and embroidered pink roses between her pert breasts, and where the strap met the cup on one side.
 The rose motif was continued on the panties, which were a little less transparent in front, with lacy sides embracing her hips.
 The garter around her waist ended just above the panties, hiding nothing, with long straps reaching several inches down her thighs to hold up her sheer stockings.
 The stockings alone probably cost at much as my whole wardrobe.

  I was dumb-struck.
 She seemed to be waiting for a comment but I was helpless before her stunning sexiness.
 "Words.
 There are no words..." was all I could mumble.
-Report_Story #3